dufflink/MediaHandler/README.md

     func didPick(_ attachment: UploadAttachment, source: String) {
-        //This method will be call when attachment will be pick }
+        //This method will be call when attachment will be pick

+        //source - type of picker menu (photolibrary, camera or documents) }

     func pickedFileIsLarge() {